dmbarbour/wikilon/docs/AwelonLang.md

 That is, we perform evaluation with undefined 'future' values.
 This enables ad-hoc data plumbing to proceed, and supports construction and propagation of 'partial' values like `[[A] foo]`.
 Essentially, this gives us a lambda-calculus like ability to evaluate with free variables.
 The burden of complexity is shifted to the 'extract argument' step, but that can be performed by a simple reflective algorithm:

-        Extract Argument
-            ∀X,E. [X] T(X,E) == E
+        T(X,E) - extract X from E such that:
             T(X,E) does not contain X
+            [X] T(X,E) == E

         T(X, E) | E does not contain X      => d E T(X, X)                             => i
         T(X, [X])                           =>
         T(X, [E])                           => [T(X,E)] b
-        T(X, E1 E2)
+        T(X, F G)
-            | only E1 contains X            => T(X,E1) E2
+            | only F contains X             => T(X,F) G
-            | only E2 contains X            => [E1] a T(X,E2)
+            | only G contains X             => [F] a T(X,G)
-            | otherwise                     => c T(X,[E1]) a T(X,E2)
+            | otherwise                     => c [T(X,F)] a T(X,G)

-After staged evaluation, we systematically extract the arguments we provided for staging.
-This is essentially a whole-program rewrite, and it has a cost proportional to the size, depth, and arity of our expression.
+After staged evaluation, we systematically extract the arguments provided for staging.
+This is a whole-program rewrite, and has a cost proportional to the size, depth, and arity of our expression.
 Conveniently, this simple algorithm is also useful for converting lambda calculus terms, supporting lambda based editable views, and automatic refactoring.

-Staged evaluation could be enhanced further by recognizing simple type annotations, such as tuples.
+Staged evaluation can be enhanced further by recognizing simple type annotations, such as tuples.
 For example, if we know argument `[B]` is a pair `[[B2] [B1]]`, we could proceed to propagate those components independently.
+If we know an argument is a sum or boolean, we might be able to lift the conditional behavior and stage the separate options independently.

-However, even without such enhancements, staged evaluation based on simple futures should be effective for many use cases.
+While I haven't hammered out the details, specializing for common algebraic data types seems a worthy pursuit for performance benefits.
+However, even without such enhancements, the simple algorithm proposed above should be effective for many use cases.
 Especially assuming programs designed to leverage this evaluation mode.

 ## Compilation

 Compilation of functions, especially those containing loops (fixpoints, folds, etc.), can offer significant performance benefits.
-This might be requested explicitly via `[function](jit)`.
-Compilation is subject to a lot of low level interactions with acceleration, quotas, GC, parallelism, and so on.
+I expect compilation to be a normal thing for Awelon code, performed at important word boundaries or upon explicit request via `[function](jit)`.
+JIT compilation is runtime dependent, and I imagine there will be a lot of low-level interactions with accelerators, quotas, GC, parallelism, and so on.
 I won't detail it here.

-But I don't have any particular reason to believe compiling Awelon will be difficult.
+Before compiling to JIT layer code, we should perform several optimization passes at the Awelon layer - static linking, staged evaluation based on arity (and type sensitive, ideally), rewrite optimizations, and so on.
+Only after all that has been performed should we compile to LLVM for machine-layer optimization passes and native code generation.

-Compilation of a function for use in external systems is also viable.
-I generally call this 'extraction'.
-However, for Awelon's application model, the focus should be JIT.
+Compilation of a function for use in external systems like JavaScript - aka 'extraction' - is also viable, and will generally share the intermediate work of optimizing at the Awelon layer before compiling to a remote target.

 ## Parallel Evaluation